adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 ## Verification

-Whenever a verifier receives an emblem, they MAY check if it is valid.
+Whenever a validator receives an emblem, they MAY check if it is valid.
 The validity of an emblem is defined with respect to a public key.
 A validity checking algorithm MUST returns the following values.
 The order of these values encodes the *strength* of the verification result.